 Employers who request to use La Verne Law career services in any manner are notified of our Non-Discrimination Policy.
 La Verne Law informs employers that by utilizing our services, they are agreeing to abide by this policy.
 Employers are expected to consider each candidate on the basis of his or her individual merits.

 Please be advised that the United States Armed Forces (Army, Navy, Coast Guard, Air Force, and Marines) discriminate on the basis of age, physical disability, and sexual orientation.
 Under the Solomon Amendment, any school that prohibits the military from recruiting on campus will be denied certain federal funds.
-Thus, La Verne Law allows the military to use law school services and facilities for recruitment purposes, even though we strenuously object to their discriminatory policies.
+Thus, La Verne Law allows the military to use law school services and facilities for recruitment purposes.